Zod Showcase

 });

-// Type is always derived from the schema — can never drift
+// Type is always derived from the schema.
+And will never drift

 export type User = z.infer<typeof UserSchema>;